-Indigo hotels are a line of boutique properties owned by Intercontinental -- basically the company's answer to Starwood's successful W chain.
-The Hotel Indigo Chelsea is not as in-your-face hip as, say, the W Hotel Union Square.
-Nor does it aim to compete with the city's new generation of chic downtown boutiques, places like the Thompson LES.
+Indigo hotels are a line of boutique properties owned by Intercontinental -- they're basically the company's answer to Starwood's super-successful W chain.
+The Hotel Indigo Chelsea, however, is far from being in-your-face hip, like, say, the W Hotel Union Square.
+Nor does it aim to compete with the city's chic downtown boutiques, places like the Sixty LES.
 Instead, Hotel Indigo feels like the chain that it is, albeit one with a touch more style and a few nice extras.
 The property's decor pays homage to the Flower District location, with brightly colored headboards and furniture in the guest rooms and original art in the common areas.

-The Indigo is located on West 28th Street in the heart of the flower district, or what's left of it.
-Flower shops have lined the street here between Avenue of the Americas and 7th Avenue for 100 years, but are now being pushed out.
-Although technically in Chelsea, the hotel is at the northernmost end of the neighborhood, in the heart of a working neighborhood, and on the edge of .
-The streets in front are congested with .
-There are no clubs or fancy restaurants in the immediate vicinity.
-Though it won't particularly appeal to club hoppers and gourmands, the location is ideal for shoppers looking for deals at nearby Macy's and business travelers with meetings in midtown or trade events at the Javits Center.
+The Indigo is located on West 28th Street in the heart of the Flower District, or what's left of it.
+Flower shops have lined the street here between Sixth and Seventh avenues for 100 years, but are now being pushed out.
+Although technically in Chelsea, the hotel is at the northeastern end of the neighborhood, just south of midtown and just west of the newly monikered NoMad neighborhood.
+The streets in front are congested with delivery trucks.
+Though it won't particularly appeal to club hoppers and gourmands, the location is ideal for shoppers looking for deals at nearby Macy's and business travelers with meetings in midtown or trade events at the Jacob K. Javits Convention Center.
 It's also a smart, centrally located base camp for tourists.

 One-minute walk to Red Line subway trains (1, 2) on Seventh Avenue

 Three-minute walk to Yellow Line subway trains (N, R) on Broadway